ConfusedPolarBear/intro-skipper/README.md

 ## 0.5.
 Quickstarts

-We have a number of quickstart options available to speed you along the way
+We have a number of quickstart options available to speed you along the way.

 - [Download the Example Plugin Project](https://github.com/jellyfin/jellyfin-plugin-template/tree/master/Jellyfin.Plugin.Template) from this repository, open it in your IDE and go to [step 3](https://github.com/jellyfin/jellyfin-plugin-template#3-customize-plugin-information)